Does Kratom Interact With Spironolactone (Aldactone)?

 Kratom and spironolactone’s interaction is considered moderate to severe.

-Kratom can raise blood pressure, counteracting the benefits of diuretics and potentially leading to significant side effects such as high blood pressure.
+Kratom can raise blood pressure, counteracting the benefits of diuretics and potentially leading to significant side effects, such as headaches, nausea, and vertigo.
 The retention of diuretics in the body can, later on, cause terrible side effects such as renal failure.

 Kratom should only be used under the supervision of a medical professional because it has a high risk of interacting with diuretics like spironolactone.